 Education is a fundamental right that all individuals should benefit from.
 It provides the stepping stone for a person’s development and success and is a formative process throughout their lives.
 When it comes to higher education, the United States has become one of the most popular destinations in the world for further studies.

-With the wealth of opportunities that the nation provides, from “The American Dream” to the elite status of its universities and colleges, the United States is currently one of the best choices that an international student can consider for their higher education.
+With the wealth of opportunities that the nation provides, from “The American Dream” to the strong reputation of its universities and colleges, the United States remains one of the leading choices that international students can consider for higher education.

 Pros / Advantages of the American Education System